-Top tip: Organize monthly Skype calls with all of your remote workers weeks in advance, and at a time that works for everyone involved.
-This will also benefit employee productivity, as 87% of employees feel more connected and informed through the use of video conferencing.
+Top tip: Organize monthly Skype calls with remote workers weeks in advance, and at a time that works for everyone involved.
+This will also benefit worker productivity, as 87% of workers feel more connected and informed through the use of video conferencing.

 What do you need to harness more than anything from a remote worker?